greatsquare0/thy-weaver/packages/docs/src/guide/getting-started.md

 ```
 :::

-Consult the [Config Reference](/reference/config-file) for full details on all config options.
+Consult the [Config Reference (WIP)](/reference/config-file) for full details on all config options.

 When your are ready to ship your game, run the following command: